kurtdonaldson/golf-weather-app/README.md

 <h1>Golf weather app</h1>

 <h3>Purpose</h3>
-<p>This is my first app using an API.
-I wanted to create a weather app that could my friends and I could use to determine what the current conditions were like for playing golf.
-I wanted to include temperature, wind and whether or not it was raining. </p>
+<p>I wanted to create a weather app that could my friends and I could use to determine what the current conditions were like for playing golf.
+I wanted to include temperature, wind and whether or not it was raining.
+The app also generates a brief statement on the playing conditions.
+For e.g. "Bring an umbrella", "Too windy, stay at home".</p>

 <h3>Development</h3>
 <p>I used the Openweathermap API to load current weather conditions for a selected city.
 I used HTML, vanilla CSS and JS.
 I used 3 seperate JS files to help organise the code.
 The fetch.js file retrieves the data from the Openweathermap.
 The ui.js file manipulates the html file and loads the data to the browser.
 The app.js file adds the eventlisteners to allow you to submit the search by either clicking the submit button or pressing the enter key on the keyboard.
 And finally, it also store local data in order to save the last search request.</p>